KEYNOTE ADDRESS OF ASIWAJU ADEGBOYEGA AWOMOLO, SAN AT THE NIGERIAN BAR ASSOCIATION, ABUJA BRANCH (UNITY BAR) 2024 LAW WEEK

 According to the proponents of the social contract theory, the entire fabric of the society is wired on law and its instrumentality accepted by the people.According to Thomas Hobbes, prior to the social contract, the state existed in what was referred to as the state of nature which was characterized by anarchy.

+With no set rules or a sense of right and wrong, the people fell into a warlike state resulting in utter chaos and confusion.
 “No arts; no letters; no society; and which is worst of all, continual fear, and danger of violent death; and the life of man, solitary, poor, nasty, brutish, and short.”

 The importance of law cannot be over emphasized particularly in any democratic society because without rigorous observance of the Rule of Law, a democratic society like ours, cannot endure or thrive.
 Hence, the theme of this year’s law week: “deploying the law to attain national stability and development” is not only apt, relevant and contemporary, it aligns with the primary objective of the governance according to Section 14(2) (b) of the Constitution of the Federal Republic of Nigeria 1999 (as amended) which declares that the “security and welfare of the people shall be the primary purpose of government”.We then need to ask ourselves whether the laws we have enacted since independence or more appropriately since 1999, when the military went back to the Barracks to face their constitutional role, has truly achieved national stability and development.